ComScore

 • Time Commitment: 1 hour and 30 minutes

-You'll feel more inclined to eat your veggies when they're swimming in cheese sauce, no?
-Kale, spinach, collards and mustard greens are all fair game.
+You'll feel more inclined to eat your veggies when they're swimming in cheese sauce.
+Kale, spinach, collards and mustard greens are all solid choices.
 The dairy aisle is also your oyster, but recipe creator Molly Baz recommends a blend of extra-sharp cheddar, Gruyère, Emmentaler and fontina.

 taryn pire